 What kinds of help is available in Aftercare Services?

-A Jackson Street Case Manager can work with the youth, their guardians, or the whole family for up to 1 year after exiting shelter.
-This looks different for each family and may be a monthly phone call to check in, helping make appropriate referrals, or more regular case management meetings to help youth set and accomplish a series of goals.
+A Jackson Street Case Manager can work with the youth, their guardians, or the whole family for up to 1 year after exiting the shelter.
+This looks different for each family and may be a monthly phone call to check-in, helping make appropriate referrals, or more regular case management meetings to help youth set and accomplish a series of goals.

 Is a youth required to enter Aftercare Services?

 Tell me more about other Support Services you offer

 Our staff members are not certified counselors and are not able to assist families with counseling needs.
 However, we make referrals to other counseling agencies if the family needs counseling services.
 Jackson Street staff are trained and very capable of providing youth and families with mediation services to help defuse a situation and allow everyone to return to a safe and stable home.
 All staff are trained in Non-Violent Crisis Intervention, Life Space Crisis Intervention, Collaborative Problem Solving, ACIST (suicide intervention), active listening, and basic mediation.

 What other services do you provide to youth and families?